-- Reevaluate the need for a full revision: With REACH the EU has the most ambitious chemicals regulation in the world, which has led to the most advanced knowledge base on chemicals globally and sets the highest standards.
+- Put competitiveness at the core: The goal of the Chemicals Industry Package is to enhance the sector's competitiveness.
+Hence, any change to the REACH revision should follow this goal.
+This implies that existing plans, such as the introduction of registration requirements for polymers, the GRA or the introduction of the MAF should be reassessed in this spirit. - Keep the revision as targeted as possible: With REACH the EU has the most ambitious chemicals regulation in the world, which has led to the most advanced knowledge base on chemicals globally and sets the highest standards.
 In fact, it has been copied by many other countries.
 REACH has a very complete set of tools to regulate chemicals, which can be used to address any relevant issue in this area.
-Hence, in our view a full revision is not justified. - Conduct a thorough impact assessment: REACH is highly complex and, since chemicals are at the beginning of virtually all supply chains, small changes can have massive effects.
-Hence, the Commission should carefully assess the procedural way to propose and deal with potential REACH developments.
-Changes via secondary legislation or guidance are preferred over a full opening of the legal text.
-REACH already includes farreaching mandates for secondary legislation. - New concepts need to be based on a scientific consensus: The Commission has always been committed to basing its regulations on scientific evidence.
-However, after the publication of the Chemical Strategy for Sustainability many of the proposed concepts have received harsh criticism from scientist from the German Federal Institute for Risk Assessment (BfR), academia and the German Society of Toxicology.
+Hence, a full revision is not needed.
+Furthermore, REACH is highly complex and, since chemicals are at the beginning of virtually all supply chains, small changes can have massive effects.
+Hence, in line with the announcement in the Commission's work programme, the revision should be as targeted as possible.
+Furthermore, the Commission should carefully assess the impact on any envisaged changes via a thorough impact assessment. - New concepts need to be based on a scientific consensus: The Commission has always been committed to basing its regulations on scientific evidence.
+However, after the publication of the Chemical Strategy for Sustainability many of the proposed concepts have received harsh criticism from scientist from the German Federal Institute for

+Risk Assessment (BfR), academia and the German Society of Toxicology.
 Especially the deviation from the risk-based approach to a more hazard-based regime.
 As in any complex topic, it is to be expected that there will be a debate in the scientific community, but it is to our knowledge unprecedented that so many renowned experts from academia and the very competent authorities in charge of the relevant regulations have openly criticised a strategy from the Commission in such a fundamental manner.
-These criticism needs to be taken into account if any of the concepts as outlined in the CSS should be rediscussed under the new mandate.
+These criticism needs to be taken into account if any of the concepts as outlined in the CSS, such as the broadening of the Generic Risk Management Approach (GRA), the introduction of the Mixture Allocation Factor (MAF) should be rediscussed under the new mandate.